 Josh Parsons, M.A., Ed.M.

 Josh Parsons is the Associate Director of the Evaluation Center.
 Josh received his Master of Arts in English Literature from Mississippi State University, and he earned his Master of Education in Educational Leadership & Policy Studies from Boston University while also working full time at Boston University in an academic administrative role.
 Before joining the Evaluation Center in 2017, Josh served as Director of Student Affairs at MCPHS University in Boston, managing division operations and finance.
 His professional experiences include assisting in university accreditation reviews, working as a full time lecturer, editing scientific journal articles and technical reports, managing curricular assessment, assisting in departmental strategic planning, and coordinating academic and administrative projects.
 His primary responsibilities include managing the Center, its projects, and the Center’s graduate research assistants.
-Josh is also currently pursing a PhD in Higher Education at the University of Kentucky.
+Josh is also a Ph.D. candidate in Higher Education at the University of Kentucky.